rolandasj/wc3-stuff/03-Quests/Orc quest line.md

 Next quest will be given in capital city from Avenger.
 It will tell you to kill their leader.
 Go back to orc camp and kill him.
 Return the quest
 Next quest is in wastelands.
 It will tell you to kill shaman, located in orc camp in the portal.

-*Orc chieftain also drops forge key needed to unlock further materials for personal item ubgrades.*
+*Orc chieftain also drops forge key needed to unlock further materials for personal item upgrades.*

 ![](attachments/Pasted%20image%2020251216235357.webp)